Know Before You Come on Authbition

 This is a common question, so here’s some gentle guidance—not hard limits.

-If you’re sharing an excerpt from a longer work, choosing a self-contained section often works well.
+If you’re sharing an excerpt from a longer work (like a book you’ve published), choosing a self-contained section often works well.

 If you’re unsure, feel free to ask.
 I’m happy to think it through with you.